Jaguar XK (X150)

 A facelifted XK was launched in 2009 with a new 5.0-litre V8.
-The production of the XK ended in July 2014 without a replacement model with a total production just under 54,000 units.
+The production of the XK ended in July 2014 without a replacement model.

 Overview

 The X150's design was completed in 2002 and was previewed by Advanced Lightweight Coupé (ALC) which was first seen at the 2005 North American International Auto Show.
 The designer, Ian Callum, was also responsible for the Aston Martin DB7 and Vanquish grand tourers.
 The X150's grille is inspired by that of the 1961 E-Type.
 Introduced in the market in 2006, the X150 has a bonded and riveted aluminium monocoque chassis shared with the XJ and uses an all-aluminium construction.
 The X150 was the second Jaguar automobile assembled at the newly acquired Castle Bromwich plant alongside the XJ saloon.
 The X150, as compared to the X100 is 2.4 in wider and is 6.4 in longer.
 It is also 200 lb lighter than the X100 due to its aluminium construction resulting in performance and fuel consumption improvements.
 The 4.2-litre V8 engine was carried over from its predecessor and is mated to a 6-speed automatic transmission manufactured by ZF Friedrichshafen.
 Like the X100, the X150 has wood trim on the interior offered as standard equipment, however it is much subdued from the X100 wood trim.
 A notable feature on the interior was steering column mounted shift paddles for easier gear changes.
 A more powerful XKR version having a supercharged variant of the engine was introduced in 2007.
 Aesthetic differences as compared to the XK include four-way dual exhausts, redesigned front bumper and hood louvres for improved engine airflow, and distinctive Jaguar “R” logos and badges in the interior and exterior.

 The X150 convertible shares the same engine options as the coupé and features a conventional cloth top that requires 18 seconds for operation.